zeffii/mesh_tiny_cad/README.md

 _Update_:
 This script comes in two flavours, I recommend you use [the latest incarnation](https://github.com/zeffii/Blender_CAD_utils/blob/master/VTX/mesh_autoVTX.py).
 It performs V, T or X selection automatically.
-When installad
+When installed
 - Select two edges
 - hit `Spacebar` and type `auto` ..select `auto vtx`
 - Bam. the rest is taken care of.